-Painting and decorating makes your home more attractive, and makes walls and other surfaces more durable, by protecting against wear and tear and the effects of exposure to the elements.
+Painting and decorating can make your home more attractive, and make walls and other surfaces more durable.
+You’ll be protecting against wear and tear and the effects of exposure to airborne moisture and the elements.

-However, some ingredients in painting and decorating products may create significant environmental impacts during manufacture, could be harmful to humans during use and after application, or may create problems during disposal.
+There are a wide variety of products available to suit a wide range of purposes.
+However, some ingredients in painting and decorating products can have significant environmental impact during manufacture, could be harmful to humans during use and after application, or may create problems during disposal.

 Toxicity, emissions and air quality